FAANG/analysis-TAGADA/README.md

 - `logs` contains a history file listing user commands, and log files from dependencies.
 - `genome` contains the computed indexed genome, if a genome reference and unmapped reads were provided.
 - `reads` contains computed trimmed reads and mapped reads, and quality control files.
-- `genes` contains all quantified genes in a tab separated matrix file, and annotation files.
+- `counts` contains all quantified genes and transcripts in tab separated matrix files, and annotation files.
 - `temp` contains temporary files that can be safely deleted.

 For the pipeline to correctly generate output file names, use the following input file names: